Edward Edwards (Royal Navy officer): Pandora and the Bounty

 He spent the following six years on half-pay after the end of the American Revolutionary war; until 6 August 1790, when he was appointed to take command of the frigate Pandora.
 He received new orders on 11 August to prepare his new command for a journey to "remote parts", on a mission in pursuit of the Bounty mutineers.

-With the help of former Bounty midshipman Thomas Hayward - a Bligh loyalist recently returned to England from the South Pacific - Edwards succeeded in finding fourteen men (Bligh had stated that four of these were loyal but could not be accommodated on the over-full launch with the other loyal men; so Edwards found ten mutineers),The ship finally sailed on 8 May, to search for Christian and Bounty among the thousands of southern Pacific islands.
-At Tubai a Bounty Anchor was recovered by Pandora.
+With the help of former Bounty midshipman Thomas Hayward - a Bligh loyalist recently returned to England from the South Pacific - Edwards succeeded in finding fourteen men (Bligh had stated that four of these were loyal but could not be accommodated on the over-full launch with the other loyal men; so Edwards found ten mutineers).
+The ship finally sailed on 8 May, to search for Christian and Bounty among the thousands of southern Pacific islands.
+At Tubai a Bounty anchor was recovered by Pandora.
 Apart from a few spars discovered at Palmerston Island, no traces of the fugitive vessel were found.
 Edwards continued the search until August, when he turned west and headed for the Dutch East Indies.
-Ironically, a set of islands the Pandora sailed to but did not land at were the Pitcairn Islands; had he checked his charts and found that this uncharted island was at the correct latitude but wrong longitude for Pitcairn Island, he could very well had fulfilled his mission of taking into custody the last nine Bounty mutineers.
+Ironically, a set of islands the Pandora sailed to but did not land at were the Pitcairn Islands; had he checked his charts and found that this uncharted island was at the correct latitude but wrong longitude for Pitcairn Island, he could very well have fulfilled his mission of taking into custody the last nine Bounty mutineers.

 The Pandora foundered on the Great Barrier Reef on 29 August 1791 during the journey home from the South Pacific.
 Four of the ten mutineers and 31 of Pandora's crew died in the destruction of the ship.
 After an arduous open boat voyage from the wreck to Timor and on to Batavia (Jakarta), only 78 men of Pandora's original 134-strong crew eventually reached England, accompanied by six mutineers and four loyalists.
-For Hayward this was the second time in as many years that had he found himself in an open boat making for a safe haven in the Dutch East Indies.
+For Hayward this was the second time in as many years that he had found himself in an open boat making for a safe haven in the Dutch East Indies.